StackStorm/st2docs/docs/source/install/all_in_one.rst

 ::

-   curl -sSL https://install.stackstorm.com/ | sudo sh -s -- -r v1.3.2 -a <answers_file>.yaml
+   curl -sSL https://install.stackstorm.com/ | sudo sh -s -- -a <answers_file>.yaml

 If you have already installed using this method, you can find and update your answers file at `/opt/puppet/hieradata/answers.yaml`